JumpstartLab/reading/html_and_css/exercises/chapter09.markdown

 # Chapter 09: Flash Video and Audio

 ###Base Expectations:
 Complete Exercises 1-9 per the instructions here by embedding audio and video files into the HTML page 'Flash Video & Audio.html' included in resources/chapter09.
 You may use the sample audio and video files supplied under their respective folders in resources/chapter09.
-Please note that the CSS for the HTML page has been configured so as to center all elements once they are placed on the page, per the reference implementation.
+Please note that the CSS for the HTML page has been configured so as to center all elements once they are placed on the page, per the reference Implementation.

 ###Exercises:
 1. Embed a flash movie into the web page.